In other words, the excerpt is referring to

 Most probably the translators of the NWT did not realize this, for

-the reason that they do not understand the Greek language.
+the reason that they are not adequately familiar with the Greek

 substance of the "Good Things" to

-already be in the New Testament, if they are
+be mentioned in the New Testament, if they are

 that are "to come"?